 External Investment Pool - The External Investment Pool sponsored by the University was established in November 2004.
-The Pool is utilized to manage the investments for endowments that are organized and operated primarily to support the University.
+The Pool is utilized to manage the investments for charitable, nonprofit organizations, associations, trusts, endowments, and funds that are organized and operated primarily to support the University.
 University endowment funds and the Foundation, which is a discretely presented component unit in the University's reporting entity, represent the Pool's internal participants.
 The Athletic Foundation of the University of North Carolina at Charlotte, Inc., an affiliated organization not included in the University's reporting entity, represents the Pool's external participant.
 Fund ownership of the Pool is measured using the pro rata share method.
-Under this method, each participating fund's investment balance is determined based on its pro rata share of the fair market value of the investment pool at the beginning of each quarterly period.
+Under this method, each participating fund's investment balance is determined based on its pro rate share of the fair market value of the investment pool at the beginning of each quarterly period.
 The external portion of the Pool is presented in the accompanying financial statements as "Funds Held in Trust for Pool Participants."